Aros-Technology-Studio/AST-Aros-Financial-Paradigm/07_processing_layer/tx_batching_and_sharding.md

 - Batching engine runs on async thread to avoid execution blocking
 - Shard definitions are policy-driven and hot-reloadable
 - Batches should be persisted before dispatch in case of crash recovery
-- Emission logic must include shard prefix in traceable hash to avoid collisions
+- Fee Distribution logic must include shard prefix in traceable hash to avoid collisions

 ---